Jomerubaldo/vanilla-js-todo-list-app/README.md

-📝 To-Do List with CRUD Operations
+📝 Vanilla JavaScript To-Do List with CRUD Operations

 This project is a simple To-Do List application built using JavaScript.
 It implements full CRUD (Create, Read, Update, Delete) functionality and uses Local Storage to persist data.